rootstock/boltz-backend/README.md

 ## Deployment

-I created a config file `rskBoltzConfig.toml` for running the backend.
+I created a config file `config.toml` for running the backend.
 The settings are from `docs/regtest.md`.
 Note that deployment config will be different.
 For regtest environment, the 3 addresses of the 3 deployed contracts (`EtherSwap`, `ERC20Swap` and the `ERC20Token`) are added.
 These addresses are reproducible for a given private key + fresh deployment.

 ## Errors